asgardeo/asgardeo-auth-react-sdk/API.md

     ```
 ---
 ### httpRequestAll
-This method is used to send multiple http requests to the Asgardeo or a desired backend at the same time.
+This method is used to send multiple, **concurrent** http requests to the Asgardeo or a desired backend at the same time.
+Instead of making multiple HTTP requests individually, this method allows you to make multiple HTTP requests to different endpoints altogether.

+This might be useful when you want to call multiple endpoints at once to get an accumulated result from the responses of those endpoints.

+>**Note**
+> This methods sends the requests concurrently, **not** sequentially.

 This works similar to `axios.all()`.
 An array of config objects need to be passed as the argument and an array of responses will be returned in a `Promise` in the order in which the configs were passed.

 If the **storage type** is set to `sessionStorage` or `localStorage`, the developer may choose to implement their own ways of sending http requests by obtaining the access token from the relevant storage medium and attaching it to the header.
 However, if the `storage` is set to `webWorker`, this is the _ONLY_ way http requests can be sent with the token.
 ```typescript